TheOdinProject/curriculum/html_css/v2/foundations/html-foundations/links-and-images.md

 Open the index file in a browser and click on the about link to make sure it is all wired together correctly.
 Clicking the link should go to the about page we just created.

-This works because the index and about page are in the same folder.
+This works because the index and about page are in the same directory.
 That means we can simply use the name of the about.html file `about.html` as the value of the href in the link.

-But we will usually want to organize our website folders a little better.
-Normally we would only have the index.html at the root directory and all other html files in their own folder.
+But we will usually want to organize our website directories a little better.
+Normally we would only have the index.html at the root directory and all other HTML files in their own directory.

-Create a folder named `pages` within the `odin-relative-links` folder and move the `about.html` file into this new folder.
+Create a directory named `pages` within the `odin-relative-links` directory and move the `about.html` file into this new directory.

 Refresh the index page in the browser and then click on the about link.
 It will be now be broken.
 This is because the location of the about page file has changed.

-To fix this, we just need to update the about link href value to include the `pages/` folder since that is the new location of the about file *relative* to the index file.
+To fix this, we just need to update the about link href value to include the `pages/` directory since that is the new location of the about file *relative* to the index file.

 ~~~html
 <body>